FStarLang/FStar/examples/javascript/README.md

 ===================================================================
 #### Extraction F\* code to JavaScript ####

-As an intermediate step, we translate F\* code to Flow to check type-correctness of the extracted code:
+As an intermediate step, we translate F\* code to Flow for type checking of the extracted code:

 .fst -[step 1]-> .flow -[step 2]-> .js -[step 3]-> .js